KhronosGroup/OpenCL-Docs/extensions/README.md

 > It is important for reviewers to easily track incremental changes to an
 > extension as it evolves.

-When an extension is complete, it should be published to the OpenCL Registry.
+When an extension is complete, the corresponding HTML document should be published to the OpenCL Registry.
+The 'extensionshtml' target in ../Makefile will generate individual HTML documents in ../out/html/ for each extension specification in this directory, as well as a document containing all extensions in ../out/html/extensions.html.

 ## Extension Contents

-The extension file content is UTF-8 text with AsciiDoc markup.
+The extension file content is UTF-8 text with Asciidoctor markup.
 For portability, use of non-ASCII characters is discouraged except where essential, for example, for contributor names.

 Use the native line endings style for your platform.
 (The `git` repository is configured so that text documents are stored